 Emory University is undergoing a climate action planning and resilience assessment process led by the Emory Climate Action Task Force.
 To ensure the Task Force’s work is informed by the entire Emory community, Emory will host six Community Conversations this academic year to connect students, faculty, and staff across Emory University and Oxford College campuses to share climate action planning priorities.
 These Conversations will be hosted in various locations and at different times to enhance physical accessibility to the sessions.

 Emory is committed to creating a climate action plan that inspires action at all levels; integrates equity in process and solutions; accounts for the latest science; and addresses Emory’s unique assets, opportunities, history, and context.
 To do this, we need everyone’s help!
-All Emory community members, no matter your familiarity with Emory’s sustainability initiatives, are encouraged to join any of the upcoming Community Conversations:
+All Emory community members, no matter your familiarity with Emory’s sustainability initiatives, are encouraged to register to join any of the upcoming Community Conversations.